atom-box/eleventy-base-blog/posts/packing-list-business-domestic-cold-climate.md

 ## Introduction
 The following list is everything I packed for a one week trip to work in Queens New York, USA.

-This list was tested and revised posst-trip.
+This list was tested and revised post-trip.
 Size: one small book backpack & one gym duffel

 ## Clothes